up42/docs/source/up42-blocks/data/meteomatics.rst

 	}

 In this example, we used the ``time_series`` parameter and selected two specific time.
 The variable  ``prob_precip_1h:p`` was also added.
-In this example we query for each date range in 3 hour intervals the 4 above specified variables.
+In this example we query for each date range in 3 hour intervals for the 4 variables specified above.
 As described previously the output format is NetCDF.

 Output format
 -------------